 Orthodontic treatment is most commonly associated with straightening permanent teeth.
 However, for many young people orthodontic appliances can be beneficial before the adult teeth have grown in.
 Two-phase treatment is exactly what it sounds like: orthodontic treatment broken up into two stages.
 The first phase occurs prior to the eruption of permanent teeth to prepare the jaw to comfortably fit the teeth that will one day come in.
 The second phase helps to ensure an optimally functional and aesthetic outcome that lasts throughout your child’s life.
-Dr. Kenneth Banasiak and Dr. Roger Nettune, our experienced orthodontists, offer this approach to reduce overall treatment time and enhance the final results.
+Dr. Kenneth Banasiak, our experienced orthodontist, offers this approach to reduce overall treatment time and enhance the final results.

 At Banasiak & Nettune, our orthodontic professionals are extensively trained in jaw, teeth, and oral structure movement.
 They have been members of the community for over 40 years.
 Our primary concerns are your safety, comfort, and results, and we strive to make world-class service available to everyone.
 If you have additional questions about two-phase treatment, or if you would like to schedule a consultation with one of our orthodontists, please contact our office today.

 Why Should I Consider Early Orthodontic Treatment for My Child?

 According to the American Association of Orthodontists (AAO), every child should have a checkup of their bite alignment and oral structures by the age of seven.
 During this initial evaluation, our orthodontists will review:

 - How the first molars, which should have erupted by this point, come together.
 We will also look for functional shifts or crossbites in this location.

 - The incisors also should be erupting at this stage, and at this point we can detect signs of crowding, deep bites, open bites, jaw discrepancies, and developing habits.